300 W. Lafayette Boulevard,

 2 people favorited this theater

-In 1927, the Cass opened as a legitimate theater designed by architect Herbert J. Krapp who designed a great number of New York City’s Broadway theaters.
+The Cass Theater opened as a legitimate theater September 12, 1926.
+It was designed by architect Herbert J. Krapp who designed a great number of New York City’s Broadway theaters.

-Not long after that, it reopened once again, this time called the Pandora, screening Greek-language films, as well as the occaisional 70mm re-release.
+Not long after that, it reopened once again, this time called the Pandora Theater, screening Greek-language films, as well as the occasional 70mm re-release.

 Just login to your account and subscribe to this theater